idmc-labs/idetect/Readme.md

 Edit `idetect/docker.env` to add the appropriate environment variables

-Start LocalDB and Notebooks, run setup script.
-We start the Notebooks for this because it's the container that doesn't immediately start something that relies on the things that get set up in the setup script.
-The API wants the DB to be up already, and the Workers try to load the models that the setup script fetches, so that leaves the Notebooks.

 Exporting the UID is necessary before build so that the user that everything runs as inside the docker container matches the user on the host machine.
 Without this, there will be a bunch of permissions problems, like things